Genesiss Hospital Our Treatment Arrow icon pointing right

 What is ESWL used for?

-ESWL is used to break kidney stones into smaller fragments so they can pass naturally through urine.
+ESWL is used to break kidney stones into smaller pieces so they can pass naturally through urine.

 Is ESWL a surgery?